 Our young people projects utilised physical activity as a vehicle to reach people from all backgrounds.
 Y: Body.
 Mind and Spirit (Y:BMS) consisted of one to one sessions, group fitness activities, coaching, personal development, nutrition workshops and cooking sessions.
 Y: Youth uses community spaces and faciltiies at YMCA Lancaster to encourage young people to become more physically active.
 Our projects aim to create a fun and engaging environment for young people to use the gym, begin boxing and improve their fitness.

-Children per week are now safer having learnt to swim at the YMCA.
+Children are now safer having learnt to swim at the YMCA.

-of young people who accessed Y:Body, Mind and Spirit increased their physical fitness.
+of young people who accessed our programmes increased their physical fitness.

 Y:Youth users improved their fitness, health and motivation